 - reduces your lost days from sickness and absenteeism

-- Improve your workforce productivity.
+- improves your workforce productivity

-- Best practice manual handling techniques
+- best practice Manual Handling techniques